SumayyaPanju/GravityGym/testing.md

 Further tests were carried out for responsiveness.
 This was carried out using [Blisk](https://blisk.io/product).
 For each device group, a screen recording is taken instead of screenshots.

+>Click below, on the relevant headings to expand

 <details>

 **<summary>Blisk results</summary>**